jordymeow/meow-gallery/readme.txt

 If you want to support us, you will get those additional features.

 * Infinite/Lazy loading, for a faster page loading and a smoother experience for the user.
-* The Carousel, a very cool and dynamic layout.
+* The Carousel / Slider, a very cool and dynamic layout, that can also be used as a Hero.
 * The Map Layout, a different and really nice way to present your photos, or trips.
 * Animations on your galleries.